 - The most widely used and cost-effective color system in commercial printing.

-- Small dots of color are printed in various angles for a printed image that is high in quality.
+- Small dots of color are printed on paper types in various angles for a printed image that is high in quality.

 - Colors of each printed image will be identical.

 At 4OVER4.COM, as our name implies, we provide 4/4 color printing for a wide range of print materials including but not limited to business cards, postcards, brochures, calendars, among others.
 If you’re looking for a specific product, feel free to visit our catalog to find your desired product.

 Standardized color keys such as the Pantone Matching System (PMS) help designers prevent any issues like color mistakes or variations.
 Keep in mind that PMS is an ink, which can be purchased and blended, providing a perfect match to the Pantone color guide.
 Here’s how you can get the best of both color systems.

 - Use an online tool to convert Pantone colors to RGB color and check out what each color looks like on your screen.

 - You must use PMS or CMYK color palettes when designing for printing.

 - Pantone offers a myriad of formula guides and chip books that showcase PMS colors.
 They help you see exactly how colors will appear once printed using CMYK inks.
 Retailing at $155, this very helpful color guide by Pantone is a great resource when choosing PMS colors for printed pieces.
 It lets designers see what the PMS color looks like after it is created on a CMYK printer.

 - Once you choose a printing company, make sure to send a hard copy of your artwork in order to give them an idea of how you wish the color to appear.

 - Schedule enough time to allow the printing company to provide you with physical full color copies/proofs.